 This also means it’s a good time for farm operations to grow.
 Times of high profits and low debt mean farms can take on new agriculture loans to add acreage or buy equipment.
-At Bankers South, we employ experts at helping farmers plan for expansion.
-We’ll help you develop a strategy and come up with ag loan options to succeed at your goals.
+At AgAmerica Lending, we employ experts at helping farmers plan for expansion.
+We’ll help you develop a strategy and come up with Ag loan options to succeed at your goals.

 For many farms, the best option is with AgAmerica loans, a program that competes with and often beats all other farm loan rates.
 For others, it’s a hard-money loan based on collateral.
 And some may choose an equity line where you can take out money as your operation grows.